Bubobubobubobubo/sliderwolf/README.md

 ![sliderwolf](sliderwolf_picture.png)

-SliderWolf is a terminal-based application that allows users to edit MIDI parameters in a simple grid-like interface.
+SliderWolf is a TUI application that allows users to control MIDI parameter  banks using a simple grid like interface.
+It is a keyboard-centric application meant to be used along with other music creation tools.
+It is heavily inspired by a very popular hardware MIDI controller device that I cannot afford.
 It supports creating and switching between multiple banks, renaming parameters, and changing parameter values, MIDI channels, and control numbers.
+Banks are persistent, and their state is saved across sessions.

 ## Features
-- Terminal-based interface for quick and efficient editing
+- TUI interface for quick and efficient editing of MIDI parameter banks
-- 8x8 grid layout for easy parameter visualization and navigation
+- Grid layout for parameter visualization and navigation (looks fancy)
-- Support for multiple banks with custom parameter names
 - Edit parameter values, MIDI channels, and control numbers
-- Auto-saving of application state
+- Auto-save application state and persistent storage between sessions

 ## Installation